gocd/gocd-trial/README.md

 Access the server by going to: http://localhost:8153

 You may see a "starting" message, if so, wait a few minutes for the server and agent to start.
-Once the server is ready to try you will see an example pipeline.
+Once the server is ready to try you will see a few example pipelines:

 ![GoCD Trial](/images/GoCD_Docker_Template_image_1.png)

 # Use GoCD

-Now would be a good time to take a look at [GoCD documentation](https://www.gocd.org/getting-started/part-1/) to understand what you are looking at.
+Now would be a good time to take a look at [Introduction to GoCD](https://www.gocd.org/getting-started/part-1/) to understand what you are looking at.

 ## Value stream map